broccoli0616/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** The lifeline for `AddStudentToGroupCommandParser` should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline continues till the end of the diagram.
+**Note:** The lifeline for `AddToGroupCommandParser` should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline continues till the end of the diagram.

 </box>

-How the `add_student_togroup` command works:
+How the `add_to_group` command works:
-1. When the user enters an `add_student_togroup` command, `LogicManager` passes it to `AddressBookParser`.
+1. When the user enters an `add_to_group` command, `LogicManager` passes it to `AddressBookParser`.
-2. `AddressBookParser` creates an `AddStudentToGroupCommandParser` to parse the command arguments.
+2. `AddressBookParser` creates an `AddToGroupCommandParser` to parse the command arguments.
-3. `AddStudentToGroupCommandParser` validates and parses the NUSNET ID and group ID.
+3. `AddToGroupCommandParser` validates and parses the NUSNET ID and group ID.
-4. An `AddStudentToGroupCommand` object is created and executed.
+4. An `AddToGroupCommand` object is created and executed.
-5. `AddStudentToGroupCommand` checks if the specified student exist.
+5. `AddToGroupCommand` checks if the specified student exist.
-6. If the student exists, `AddStudentToGroupCommand` checks if the specified group already exist.
+6. If the student exists, `AddToGroupCommand` checks if the specified group already exist.
 7. Create an updated student object with the new group ID.
 8. If the group exists, the student is added to the specified group.
 9. Else, the group is created and the student is added to the newly created group.